Financial-Times/dotcom-page-kit/packages/anvil-server-handlebars/readme.md

 # @financial-times/anvil-server-handlebars

-This module provides rendering for [Handlebars] templates with additional support for dynamically loading partial templates and a [suite of helper functions].
-It is designed to be used during the transition between [n-handlebars] and JSX rendering.
+This module provides rendering for [Handlebars] templates with additional support for dynamically loading partial templates and a suite of helper functions.
+It is primarily designed to be used during the transition between [n-handlebars] and JSX rendering and does not support layouts.

 [Handlebars]: https://handlebarsjs.com/
 [n-handlebars]: https://github.com/Financial-Times/n-handlebars